Reflections upon Ireland

+Petty had served in Oliver Cromwell's New Model Army during the Cromwellian conquest of Ireland.
+In 1655, he was placed in charge of the survey which was supposed to provide for the precise re-allocation of land confiscated from the Irish.
+His opponents in the Parliament of England accused him of bribery and fraud, and the political controversy convinced him that he had to defend himself in writing.

+Historical context

 William Petty, who was educated in France and the Netherlands, became a doctor in physics in Oxford in 1649.
 The next year he was elected a fellow of Brasenose College.
 He also became a Gresham Professor of Music.

 In 1651 he went to Ireland as physician-general in Cromwell's army.
 In 1655 he was in charge of the Down Survey, and acquired much land.
 This made him vulnerable for accusations of corruption.
 Jerome Sankey was among the people that accused Petty in Parliament of bribery and fraud.
 Petty defended himself and published his Proceedings between Sankey and Petty in 1659.
 One year later he published his Reflections upon some Persons and Things in Ireland (often shortened to Reflections upon Ireland, or simply Reflections) in continuation of the controversy.

 In 1659 he also wrote an extensive manuscript on the Down Survey, which was not published during his life, and appeared in print in 1851 as The History of the Survey of Ireland commonly called The Down Survey by Doctor William Petty A.D.
 1655-6, edited by Thomas Aiskew Larcom for the Irish Archaeological Society.